taishi-i/nagisa/README.md

 ```bash
 pip install nagisa
 ```
-For Windows users, please run it with python 3.6+ (64bit).
+For Windows users, please run it with python 3.6 or 3.7 (64bit).

 Basic usage
 =============